Panda Logo

 Chinese Holidays:

-Here are the holidays for 2008 for most businesses in Shanghai.
+Here are the holidays for most businesses in Shanghai.
 Note, some may vary and it will vary by city and province.

 May 1 Labor's Day